 Instead of training reps to use BI reports, the data analyst can operationalize their analysis by feeding lead scores from the data warehouse into a custom field in Salesforce.
 With operational analytics, your reps are armed with insights from your analytics when and where they work to take action.

-Reverse ETL solutions like Hightouch enable analysts to implement operational analytics just as easily as creating a BI report.
+Reverse ETL solutions like Hightouch enables data teams and analysts to implement operational analytics just as easily as creating a Business Intelligence (BI) report.

 Reverse ETL enables Data Automation